chasemccoy/www/posts/2024-03-17-inaka-summer/index.md

 ![TODO](start.png)

-This must be the internet equivalent of what breaking open an ancient, hidden tomb must feel like.
+An experienced gamer might find this process mundane, but to me it feels like the internet equivalent of breaking open an ancient, hidden tomb.
+I could only imagine what treasures may lie within.

 I haven't been able to connect and use my PS5 controller, but luckily PCXS2 takes care of mapping the controls to keyboard input.
 Combined with the game's simple control scheme, I haven't had any any trouble playing on my laptop.